 We continued to Landgasthof “Apfelblüte” in Salem-Neufrach, not far from the famous Salem Castle, and with its location on the outskirts, it is ideally located perfecty for relaxing walks through meadows, fields and forests.
 I ate a Rumpsteak (Pepper steak) with vegetable and homefries on the side

-Schupfnudeln, a German potato-pasta dish
+Schupfnudeln, a Swabian potato-pasta dish

 Ingredients